xuyiqing/panelview_stata/README.md

 ## 0. Installation

-Firstly, we need to install 4 dependencies, including: `grc1leg`, ` gr0075`, `labutil`, and `sencode`.
+Firstly, we need to install 4 dependencies, including `grc1leg`, ` gr0075`, `labutil`, and `sencode`.
 Type the following commands in your Stata console:

 ```
 net install grc1leg, from(http://www.stata.com/users/vwiggins) replace